11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 Oura Ring 4 delivers multi-day battery life so you don’t have to remove it nightly.

-In practice, users report several days per charge depending on settings and usage.
+In practice, users report several days of use per charge, depending on settings and usage.

 That long runtime is a practical advantage: fewer missed nights and more consistent trend tracking.